saladroom/help/terms-of-service.md

 - You must not create or submit unwanted email or comments to any room (“Spam”).
 - You must not transmit any worms or viruses or any code of a destructive nature.
 - You must not, in the use of Salad Room, violate any laws in your jurisdiction (including but not limited to copyright laws).
-- Violation of any of these agreements will result in the blocking your IP.
+- Violation of any of these agreements will result in blocking your IP.
 While Salad Room prohibits such conduct and content on its site, you understand and agree that Salad Room cannot be responsible for the Content posted on its web site and you nonetheless may be exposed to such materials and that you use the Salad Room service at your own risk.

 ## 1. Terms
 By accessing the website at https://saladroom.net, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website are protected by applicable copyright and trademark law.